chaitanyanarukulla/data-structures/README.md

 new.push(val)
 new.pop()

-Additionally, LinkedList will interact with these built-in Python functions:
+Additionally, Stack() will interact with these built-in Python functions:

 * _len(new)_ - returns the size of the list.